-- Add the egg whites and process until a smooth dough forms, about 30 seconds.
+- Add 2/3 of the egg whites and process about 30 seconds.
+Slowly add what is needed from the remaining egg whites until a sticky dough is formed.
 The dough will be wet and sticky, but you will be able to roll it into balls between your hands.

 - Scoop out rounded tablespoons of dough and roll into 1 inch balls, about 25 grams each.